CopernicaMarketingSoftware/Documentation/SMTPeter/en/rest-messages.md

 All emails that you send through SMTPeter are [archived](archiving "Email archiving").
 The REST API can be used to retrieve (almost) all the properties from emails that have passed through SMTPeter.
-For example, the "text" and "html" methods allow yout to retrieve the text and html version of the mail.
+For example, the "text" and "html" methods allow you to retrieve the text and html version of the mail.

 The following list shows the methods that can be used to retrieve properties of sent emails.
 All these methods require a unique message ID parameter.
-This is the same identifier that was returned when you injected email with the "send" method of the [REST API](rest-api), or when you sent via the [SMTP API](smtp-api).
+This is the same identifier that was returned when you injected email with the "send" method of the [REST API](rest-api) or when you sent via the [SMTP API](smtp-api).

 ```text